rainyroads/pysaucenao/README.md

 * You have exceeded your 24-hour search query limit (DailyLimitReachedException)
 * You attempted to upload a file larger than SauceNAO allows (FileSizeLimitException)
 * You provided an invalid API key (InvalidOrWrongApiKeyException)
+* The image was too small for use (ImageSizeException)
+* Either the URL or file provided was not a valid image (InvalidImageException)
+* Too many failed requests made; try again later (TooManyFailedRequestsException)
+* Your account does not have API access; contact SauceNao support (BannedException)
 * Any other unknown error occurred / service may be down (UnknownStatusCodeException)

 All of these exceptions extend a base SauceNaoException class for easy catching and handling.